andrewt3000/MachineLearning/transformer.md

 # Transformers
+A **Transformer** is a neural network architecture that contain an **attention layer**.
+Tranformers largely replaced rnns, grus and lstms for processing variable length sequences of inputs, such as text.
+Transformers are the primary architecture in large language models and vision transformers.

+### Attention is all you need
-A Transformer is a neural network architecture built with attention layers.
-It was introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
-Transformers are the large language models in multimodal foundation models such as Google Gemini, Open AI Chat GPT, Anthropic Claude.
+Attention layers were introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
+The original “attention is all you need” paper was for language translation.
+It was a supervised learning task trained on parallel corpus of data in different languages.

+The attention paper model has an encoder on the left that "understands" the input language and a decoder on the right that generates the output language.
+Both encoder and decoder contain attention layers.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/transformer.png" height='460px' width='326px'/>
 <sub>Transformer from <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a> (Vaswani et al., 2017)</sub>

-The original “attention is all you need” paper was for language translation.
-The attention paper model has an encoder on the left and a decoder on the right.
-The encoder "understands" the input language, the decoder generates the output language.
-Both encoder and decoder contain “Multi-head attention” MHA layers. [pytorch implementation](https://docs.pytorch.org/docs/2.12/generated/torch.nn.MultiheadAttention.html)
+## Attention Layers

 ### Input Representation
-- The model receives a sequence of tokens (words/subwords), each mapped to a vector embedding.
-- A positional encoding is added to each token so the model knows the order.
-- Together, these embeddings form a matrix where each row is a token vector.
+In text based transformers, words are tokenized, then encoded to embeddings, then a positional encoding is added and an end of sequence token is added.
+Externally, the transformer appears to accept a variable length input of tokens.
+Internally, transformer's input is a matrix with max number of input embeddings.
+The program masks out the empty slots in the matrix with padding tokens.
+Advanced implementations will eliminate empty slots.

-### Self-Attention
+### Attention
-Self-attention computes how much each token should “pay attention” to every other token in the sequence.
+Intuitively, attention computes how much each token in the matrix should “pay attention” to every other token in the sequence.
+Each token can attend to every token in the sequence.
-To do this, the model learns 3 projection matrices:
+In practice, attemtion layers learns 3 projection matrices:

 These transform each token vector into:
 - Q (Query) – represents the current token.